ortus-docs/coldbox-docs/intro/your-first-coldbox-application.md

 http://localhost:{port}/handler
 ```

+If no `action` is defined then the default action of `index` will be used.

 ## My First Virtual Event

 Now let's create a virtual event, which is basically just a view we want to execute with no event handler controller needed.